At Summiteers, everyone contributes to the future of the office

 Luc Beurskens

-Consultants are better than anyone used to advising clients, but what about their own organization?
-The Utrechtse Summiteers itself is more than happy to make use of the brainpower and creativity that its own advisors have to further expand the organization.
-Consultants Luc Beurskens, Ties Nelissen and partner Lidia Swinkels explain how the entire team contributes to the continuous development of Summiteers.
+Consultants are used to advising clients like no other, but what about their own organization?
+Summiteers from Utrecht is happy to use the brainpower and creativity of its own consultants to further expand the organization.
+Consultants Luc Beurskens, Ties Nelissen and partner Lidia Swinkels tell how the entire team contributes to the continuous development of Summiteers.

 “Practice what you preach” is such a beautiful English saying that is difficult to translate, but everyone knows what it means: it is often easier to lecture others than to put that lesson into practice yourself.
 This also applies to many consulting firms: they preach in other organizations that they should continue to develop, but their own organization often stands still for the most part.

-And that is of course a shame, especially because consulting firms in particular have development capacity.
-This is also how they find Summaries.
-That's why it works differently there.
-The consultants at the Utrecht agency help clients define and realize their vision, strategy and organizational issues in order to achieve movement and growth — and they also do the same in-house.
+Of course that's a shame, especially because consulting firms in particular have the capacity to develop.
+This is also the mindset at Summiteers and that's why it works differently there.
+The consultants at Summiteers help clients define and realize their vision, strategy and organizational issues in order to achieve movement and growth — and they do the same in-house.

-“At us, everyone is responsible for helping to build Summiteers,” says Ties Nelissen.
+“Over here, everyone is responsible for helping to build Summiteers,” says Ties Nelissen.
 “We reserve 20% of our time for that.
 Everyone is encouraged to contribute by coming up with ideas to make things even better or more fun here and taking responsibility for their realization.
-This has already led to many great initiatives in recent years and a lot is still planned!”
+This has already led to many great initiatives in recent years with a lot still in the pipeline!”

-“This includes business development and proposals, marketing, recruitment, resourcing/staffing, personal development and training,” fills Luc Beurskens on.
-“Together, we will prioritize the initiatives we want to take up each month and get to work on them”.
+“This includes business development and proposals, marketing, recruitment, resourcing/staffing, personal development and training,” adds Luc Beurskens.
+“Together, we prioritize the initiatives we want to work on each month."

 Kickstart

 This is how Beurskens developed a new proposition.
-“In our work, we often see that relationships get a new position.
+“In our work, we often see that relations get a new position.
 Starting in a new role, a lot comes your way.
 But after the first period of gaining impressions, it's time to get started.
-We see that people could use help with that: that's why we developed a proposition to help relationships kickstart their new role.”
+We see that people could use help with that: that's why we developed a proposition to help relations kickstart their new role.”

 After Beurskens put the idea on the internal backlog, he and a colleague were given time to further shape the proposition in a sprint.
 “This concept is now on the shelf and various Summiteers have been able to help various clients with this.”